d3fc/d3fc/packages/d3fc-random-data/README.md

 //   10.225282323984114,
 //   10.488138829847468,
 //   10.428118194568341,
 //   10.848822656937935
 // ]

 ```

 ## API

-*fc_random_data*.**geometricBrownianMotion**()
+*fc*.**geometricBrownianMotion**()

 Constructs a new geometric Brownian motion generator.

 <a name="gbm_mu" href="#gbm_mu"></a> *geometricBrownianMotion*.**mu**([*value*])

 If *value* is specified, sets the percentage drift per period to the specified number and returns this generator instance.
 If *value* is not specified, returns the current drift, which defaults to `0.1`.

 <a name="gbm_sigma" href="#gbm_sigma"></a> *geometricBrownianMotion*.**sigma**([*value*])

 If *value* is specified, sets the percentage volatility per period to the specified number and returns this generator instance.
 If *value* is not specified, returns the current volatility, which defaults to `0.1`.

 *geometricBrownianMotion*.**period**([*value*])

 If *value* is specified, sets the interval length to the specified number of periods and returns this generator instance.
 If *value* is not specified, returns the current interval length, which defaults to `1`.

 <a name="gbm_steps" href="#gbm_steps"></a> *geometricBrownianMotion*.**steps**([*value*])

 If *value* is specified, sets the number of discrete steps to divide the interval into to the specified number and returns this generator instance.
 If *value* is not specified, returns the current number of steps, which defaults to `20`.

 *geometricBrownianMotion*.**randomNormal**([*value*])

 If *value* is specified, sets the function used for generating random numbers with a normal (Gaussian) distribution to the specified function and returns this generator instance.
 If *value* is not specified, returns the current random normal function, which defaults to [`d3_random.randomNormal`](https://github.com/d3/d3-random#randomNormal).

 *geometricBrownianMotion*(*start*)